Gravitational Wave imprints of the Doublet Left-Right Symmetric Model: Introduction

-The left-right symmetric model\,(LRSM)\,\cite{Pati:1974yy,Mohapatra:1974gc,PhysRevD.11.566,Senjanovic:1975rk,Senjanovic:1978ev} is an attractive extension that addresses several limitations of the standard model (SM).
-In LRSM, the SM gauge group is extended from $\mathcal{G}_{\rm{SM}} = SU(3)_c\times SU(2)_L\times U(1)_{Y}$ to $\mathcal{G}_{\rm{LRSM}} = SU(3)_c\times SU(2)_L\times SU(2)_R\times U(1)_{B-L}$ and the right-chiral fermions transform as doublets under the $SU(2)_R$ subgroup.
 There are different realizations of LRSM, depending on the scalars involved in the spontaneous breaking of $\mathcal{G}_{\textrm{LRSM}}$ to $\mathcal{G}_{\rm{SM}}$.
 These also differ in the mechanism for generating fermion masses.
 The triplet left-right symmetric model\,(TLRSM)\,\cite{Maiezza:2016ybz,PhysRevD.44.837,Senjanovic:2016bya}, contains a scalar bi-doublet, and two $SU(2)$ triplets.
-The charged fermion masses are then generated by the bi-doublet, whereas the neutrino masses are generated by the type-II seesaw mechanism.
+The charged fermion masses are then generated by the bi-doublet, whereas the neutrino masses are generated by the type-II seesaw mechanism\,\cite{Schechter:1981cv}.
 On the other hand, the scalar sector of a doublet left-right symmetric model\,(DLRSM) consists of a scalar bi-doublet and a pair of $SU(2)$ doublets\,\cite{Senjanovic:1978ev,Mohapatra:1977be}.
 In DLRSM, neutrino masses can be incorporated by extending the model with an additional charged singlet scalar\,\cite{Babu:1988qv, FileviezPerez:2016erl, FileviezPerez:2017zwm, Babu:2020bgz}.
-Apart from TLRSM and DLRSM, other variations have also been discussed in the literature and have different experimental consequences\,\cite{Ma:2012gb,Frank:2020odd,Graf:2021xku}.
+Contrary to TLRSM, where the \vev of the triplets is constrained to be small, there are no sources of custodial symmetry breaking in DLRSM at the tree level.
+Apart from TLRSM and DLRSM, other variations have also been discussed in the literature and have different experimental consequences\,\cite{Ma:2012gb,Frank:2020odd,Graf:2021xku,Akhmedov:1995vm}.